 Do Artists Still Make Installation Art?

-Installation art remains one of the most dominant art forms that contemporary artists choose to use.
-The genre also continues to grow and transform with the advancement of technologies, for example, virtual reality.
-In this way, Installation art continues to re-invent and update itself and thus continues to stay relevant and dynamic.
+Installation art remains one of the most dominant art forms that Contemporary artists choose to use.
+The art form continues to grow and transform with the advancement of technology, for example, virtual reality.
+In this way, installation art continues to re-invent and update itself, and thus remains relevant.

 What Happens to Installation Artworks After They Are Exhibited?

-An installation artwork is created around the main focus of the experience it can provide and not on its value as a commodity.
+An installation artwork is created around the main focus of the experience and not on its value as a commodity.
 Beyond this, not all materials used in installations are chosen for their permanence.
 In these cases, the installation will simply be taken down after it was exhibited and photographs or films of the installation will be the only way for the artwork to live on.
-There are, however instances where installation works are bought by a collector or institution.
+There are, however, instances where installation works are bought by a collector or institution.
 In this case, the work will most likely be dismantled by the artist and re-assembled in a new space chosen by the buyer.
-In another scenario, the artist might give installation instructions to the buyer on how the work must be installed should it be included in some future showcase.
+In other scenarios, the artist might give installation instructions to the buyer on how the work must be installed, should it be included in a future exhibition.